Kubernetes-project-Roboshop/adss/README.md

 # Daemon Set:
-Daemon set responsable for runs pod in each and every node for logs .var/log it will shoft the metrics to the elastic search.
+Daemon set responsable for runs pod in each and every node for logs .var/log it will ship the metrics to the elastic search.
 A DaemonSet is used when you need to run a copy of a pod on each node in a cluster, guaranteeing that there is exactly one instance of the pod running on each node.
 This is particularly useful for tasks such as monitoring agents, log collectors, or networking proxies that require running on every node.

 When you create a DaemonSet, Kubernetes automatically creates and manages the pods on each node.
 If a new node is added to the cluster, a pod will be scheduled on that node, and if a node is removed, the pod running on it will be terminated.